Tokyo 2020 Games delay looms as Canada, Australia quit

 TORONTO/TOKYO (Reuters) - Major sporting nations Australia and Canada quit the Tokyo 2020 Olympics on Monday as organizers faced global pressure to postpone the Games due to the coronavirus crisis for the first time in their 124-year modern history.

 Putting back the July 24-Aug.
-9 event, as is looking inevitable, would be a massive blow for host Japan which has pumped in more than $12 billion of investment in the run-up.
+9 event, as is looking inevitable, would be a massive blow for host Japan which has pumped in more than $12 billion of investment.

 Huge sums are also at stake for sponsors and broadcasters.